r4hulp/google-keep-react-firebase/README.md

 ![Screenshot](/screenshots/screenshot.png)

-This Clone is created to learn different aspects of ReactJS and Firebase.
+I created this Google Keep clone to learn the different aspects of ReactJS and Firebase.

 ## Technologies used -
 - ReactJS